 I stopped at the Painted Desert Inn to admire the view.
 Built partly with petrified wood, the inn opened in the 1920s as a tourist attraction.
 In the 1940s and 1950s, it was an oasis for Route 66 travelers.

 Today, a rusty 1932 Studebaker marks the spot on the roadbed where Route 66 once ran through the park.

-I visited Jim Gray’s, a sort of Walmart of fossils and minerals, both natural and polished.
-Inside are jewelry, tabletops, bookends, clocks, chess pieces and so on, much of it made of petrified wood.
+I visited Jim Gray’s, a sort of Walmart of fossils and minerals.
+Inside are jewelry, tabletops, bookends, clocks, chess pieces, and so on, much of it made of petrified wood.

 Overnight, dozens of tumbleweeds had gathered in a corner of the hotel’s parking lot.
 The wind howled at a sustained speed greater than forty miles per hour all day.
 My weather app indicated gusts up to sixty-three.

 The strong winds produced a continuous dust storm.
 The horizon was blurred in every direction.
 Opening the car door against the blast was difficult; closing it dangerous.

 I stopped at Puerco Pueblo, where as many as two hundred Ancestral Puebloans lived in a one-hundred-room complex around 1300.
 Petrified Forest contains more than six hundred archeological sites.

 The symbols include humans, animals, spirit shapes, animal tracks, hand prints, and geometric abstractions.